SwitWu/SwitWu.github.io/about.md

 permalink: /about/
 ---

 I'm Siyu Wu, a postgraduate student at School of Mathematics and Statistics, Wuhan University.
-I'm interesting in mathematics, computer science (such as Python, C and git) and $\LaTeX$.
+I'm interested in mathematics, computer science (such as Python, C and git) and $\LaTeX$.

 ## 致谢